 Gaming PCs come in a near-endless variety of sizes, shapes and configurations, so you'll need to consider what type of player you are before you splurge for one.

 If you want to reap the benefits of PC gaming while still being able to kick back with your couch and big-screen TV, machines such as the Alienware Alpha ($499 starting) and the Maingear Drift ($1,119 starting) are sleek and compact enough to slip into your entertainment center.

 Those who prefer customization, power and eye-catching designs should consider desktops such as the Origin Millennium ($1,731 starting) and Maingear Shift ($2,278 starting).
 If you have the space for them, these massive machines can be configured with the highest-end parts out there, and are easy to pop open if you want to add new components yourself.

-Lastly, if you plan on gaming in VR, pay close attention to specs.
-At the minimum, the Oculus Rift requires an Nvidia GTX 970 or AMD 290 graphics card, an Intel i5-4590 processor, 8GB of RAM, two USB 3.0 ports and Windows 7 or newer, among other necessities.
-We expect similar requirements for the HTC Vive.
-Fortunately, you can find VR-ready PCs starting at $999, and both Oculus and Nvidia have labeled select models as VR-capable so that you don't have to guess.
+If you plan on gaming in VR, pay close attention to specs.
+At the minimum, the Oculus Rift requires an Nvidia GTX 970 or AMD 290 graphics card, an Intel i5-4590 processor, 8GB of RAM, two USB 3.0 ports, an HDMI 1.3 port and Windows 7 or newer.
+The Vive requires similar specs, but demands less RAM at a minimum 4GB, and just requires a single USB 2.0 port.
+You will need HDMI 1.4 or DisplayPort 1.2 or newer, however.

 How We Test

 Every gaming desktop we review endures a standardized gauntlet of real-world and benchmark tests, in order to measure how each PC stacks up as both a gaming machine and as an everyday computer.